Dr. Alexa Irene Canady is a retired American medial doctor specializing in pediatric neurosurgery.

 If you can dream it, can you achieve it?
 It is nice to think that you can.
 Applause awaits when you do, but what happens to you during the pursuit?

 Meet Dr. Alexa Irene Canady, a woman who is now retired but who became the first black person to become a neurosurgeon in 1981.
-In 1984, Canady also became the first African-American woman who was board certified in neurosurgery.
-She was born on November 7, 1951, in Lansing, Mich.
+In 1984, Canady also became the first African-American woman who was board-certified in neurosurgery.
+She was born on Nov.
+7, 1951, in Lansing, Mich.